hadabot/hadabot_main/README.md

    1. 'docker ps --no-trunc -f name=ros2_console -q'
 1. Open a new browser tab to launch a web-bash terminal via http://localhost:9000/#/containers/<ROS2_CONSOLE_CID>/exec - replace ROS2_CONSOLE_CID with the 'full container ID' you discovered above.
    1. Click 'Connect'
+1. (ALTERNATE METHOD TO LAUNCH WEB-BASH) From your Portainer Dashboard:
+   1. From the left-menu bar, click 'Containers'
+   1. Click 'ros2_console' from the list of containers
+   1. At the bottom of 'Container status' panel box, click '>_ Console'
+   1. Click 'Connect'

 You now have a web-bash terminal into one of the Docker containers we launched (via 'docker-compose up -d') to start learning ROS2.